bmacnaughton/simple-bench/README.md

 chained, e.g., ` node index.js func1 func2`. in this example `func2` will be passed
 the return value of `func1`. this enables trying many different combinations without having to hardcode a function for each.
+- the function chain allows async functions; you can also just return a promise but it will get an async wrapper (async function detection uses the constructor name).
 - the function `noop` is predefined and can be used to evaluate the cost of a function in a function-chain or of the framework itself.